Breakdancing: Influences

 Capoeira and breaking share several moves.
 Some claim that capoeira and breaking share a common African origin, while others claim a direct connection.
 However, several early breakers deny the possibility of direct influence.
 Since capoeira was present in New York around this time, the connection remains unclear.

+A break dancer performs onstage at a rap concert by artist Lecrae during the Alive Music Festival in 2023.

 Early breakers Richard "Crazy Legs" Colon and Kenneth "Ken Swift" Gabbert cite James Brown and Kung Fu films (notably Bruce Lee films) as influences.
 Many of the acrobatic moves, such as the flare, show clear connections to gymnastics.

 Kool Herc and Early Breaking

 Clive "Kool Herc" Campbell is often credited as the founder of hip hop, and while people were breaking before his parties, he was a central figure in the early development of the dance, and he is credited with taking breaking out of the underground and into public spaces.

 Before Kool Herc was a DJ he regularly went dancing at local clubs, house parties, and community centers in the Bronx that were predominantly attended by African American teens.
 One of the most popular of these clubs was the Plaza Tunnel, in the basement of the Concourse Plaza Hotel.
 Young dancers would dance irreverently at parties like these in ways that were called "freestyling", "going off", "burning", or "breaking".

 These parties also introduced key breaking moves like the "pin drop" or "knee drop", and emphasized core values of uniqueness and individuality that are still prized in breaking.
 They included burning, a competitive dance that both males and females would take part in where they acted out insults or attacks towards each other.
 This part of the dance would later be known as battling.

 Herc's approach to DJing was based in his background as a dancer at these parties.
 He wanted to improve upon the mixes other DJ's would play in ways that would make people more excited to dance.
 This commitment to playing music for breakers spawned innovations in music choice and turntable techniques that would make his events popular.